Championship XC Course

 The Cheyenne Mountain Stampede race course respects the traditions & history of cross country by designing a course that highlights the stamina, speed, strength, agility and intelligence needed to have success in the sport of cross country.
 In this spirit and tradition, we would like to especially recognize the efforts of past host sites of the Colorado XC Championship Meet, and let those folks know that we will do our best to carry on the great history and traditions that have helped shape the landscape Colorado Cross Country.

 There will be no napping on the Stampede/State course!
-The surface of the course is comprised of the typical surface that most Coloradans train and race on--decomposed granite, but there are several other features that make this a true cross country course.
+The surface of the course is comprised of the typical surface that most Coloradans train and race on--decomposed granite, but there are several other features that make this a true cross country course and a few features that resemble some European race courses.
 Runners will navigate four bridge crossing, two show barns, traverse through a water feature twice, and run up a decent size hill.
 Athletes are sure to get plenty of dirt and mud on them before they return to a unique finish inside the Norris Penrose Equestrian Stadium.

 The first mile of the course is relatively flat and the one mile marker is a short walk from the start.
 The second mile is by far the most challenging, as the runners begin to climb the decisive hill that will lead them to one of the most spectacular views in Colorado cross country.
 After the 300m ascent, runners will be greeted to a gentle descent for the next half mile before approaching the return through the trees, bridges and stadium finish.

-The Cheyenne Mountain Stampede & the State High School Cross Country Championship will be races to remember!
+The Cheyenne Mountain Stampede & State High School Cross Country Championship will be races to remember!

 After placing second in 2012 2A State Meet, Jake Erickson comments on the course :